DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: LLM-based Information Verification Implementation

 \subsection{Overview}

-The \factmodule is designed to automate the human verification protocol described above.
+The \factmodule~is designed to automate the human verification protocol described above.
+Figure~\ref{fig:information_verification_overview} illustrates the overall information-verification pipeline and its four main stages.
 The LLM analyzes the report sentence by sentence to extract and classify claims, and if necessary, retrieves external documents to verify their factuality.
 In this process, algorithms such as Batch Extraction, Back-tracking, and Relevant Context Filtering were applied to achieve both cost efficiency and accuracy.